A climb to meet the God: Trekking-cum-Pilgrimage in Velliangiri Hills

 ears along the way.
 The odor of herbals growing in the mountains filled our

-nostrils giving a serene feeling.
+nostrils, giving a serene feeling.

-Steps made up of stone |
+Steps made up of stones |

-Travelling on a rugged terrain in Vellaingiri Hills |
+Traveling on rugged terrain in Vellaingiri Hills |

 After the fourth hill, the terrain changes into